 JUAN: My name is Juan.
 I would like to interview my mom and ask her when she’s going to come to New York?

 AMY GOODMAN: Where is she?

 JUAN: Dominican Republic.

 AMY GOODMAN: You miss her?

 AMY GOODMAN: So, I want to thank you guys for being here for the show.
 What a treat it was.
 You just made it even more special, and maybe you can help me go out with the show today.
 First we have to credit all the people, the bigger family who’s—actually, a lot of them are sitting right behind me in the control room.
 And they are—well, Democracy Now! is produced by Mike Burke and Renée Feltz and Aaron Maté, Nermeen Shaikh, Steve Martinez, Sam Alcoff, Hany Massoud, Robby Karran, Deena Guzder, Amy Littlefield, Cassandra Lizaire, Messiah Rhodes, Charina Nadura.
 Mike DiFilippo and Miguel Nogueira are our engineers.
-Special thanks to Becca Staley, Julie Crosby, Hugh Grand, Jessica Lee, John Wallach, Vesta Goodarz, and to our camera crew, Jon Randolph and Kieran Krug-Meadows and Carlo De Jesus, and, of course, Phil Raymond.
+Special thanks to Becca Staley, Julie Crosby, Hugh Gran, Jessica Lee, John Wallach, Vesta Goodarz, and to our camera crew, Jon Randolph and Kieran Krug-Meadows and Carlo De Jesus, and, of course, Phil Raymond.
 That’s it for Democracy Now!
 What do we say to everyone who’s watching and listening and reading?

 KIDS OF P.S.
 128: Happy holidays!